esensi/model/readme.md

 #### Add the Package to Composer

-You will need to add the `esensi/model` package as a dependency of you application.
-From the command line, using [Composer](https://getcomposer.org), you can require it like so:
+Add the `esensi/model` package as a dependency to the application's `composer.json` file.
+From the command line, using [Composer](https://getcomposer.org), this can be done like so:

 ```bash
 php composer.phar require esensi/modal 0.3.*
 ```

-Or manually you can add it to your `composer.json` file:
+Or manually it can be add to `require` key of the `composer.json` file:

 ```json
 {